Cosigners of Boston Students: Rent an Off Campus Apartment vs. Buy an Investment Property

 You Will Be Able to Customize the Property

 If Positive cash flow and building equity doesn’t excite you that much; what about the ability to custom design your own place to meet your needs?
 It’s almost impossible to find the perfect home in a perfect location that will meet all of your desires.
 As a homeowner, you could decorate your home or improve it whichever way, as long as you do not violate the homeowner’s association laws or Boston building codes.
 You can knock down walls for additional rooms, build a patio, or update the fixtures and features within the home to make it energy efficient.
 In essence, you have more control to optimize your property to live a better life.
 Renting does not provide that opportunity.

 Homeowners have the advantage of deducting property taxes and mortgage interest while filing their returns every year.
 Such tax deductions could help you save a significant amount of money.

 Despite the high initial cost, owning a home is less expensive than paying rent.
-If you rent, you will be paying the landlord’s mortgage along with some profit.
+Cosigners or renters will be paying the landlord’s mortgage along with some profit.
 Homes for sale in Boston only require you to pay an initial principal amount and monthly mortgage payments that go towards making the property yours.

-Check out our entire post here on Rent vs. Buy in Boston.
+Check out our entire post here on Renting vs. Buying in Boston.